leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/uv_warp.rst

 .. figure:: /images/modeling_modifiers_modify_uv-warp_panel.png
    :align: right

+UV Layer
+   Which UV map to modify; if not set it defaults to the active rendering layer.

 UV Center
    The center point of the UV map to use when applying scale or rotation.
    With (0, 0) at the bottom left and (1, 1) at the top right.

-UV Axis
+Axis U/V
    The axes to use when mapping the 3D coordinates into 2D.

-From, To
+Object From, To
    The two objects used to define the transformation.
 See `Usage`_ below.

-Offset
-   Amount to move the UV map.
-Scale
-   Amount to scale the UV map.
-Rotate
-   Amount to rotate the UV map.

 Vertex Group
    The vertex group can be used to scale the influence of the transformation per vertex.